 We seek to improve the lives of all employees, where possible extending the same or similar employment benefits globally.
 Such benefits include sickness insurance, life insurance, maternity leave schemes, pension schemes and many more.
-Some examples include:
+Some examples

-- Additional one week paid vacation on top of what is set by local regulations - A Palsgaard Foundation Pension Fund (for employees in Denmark) since 1941 - In our subsidiaries we have set up health insurance, and company life and accident insurance schemes
+- Additional one week paid vacation on top of what is set by local regulations - A Palsgaard Foundation Pension Fund (for employees in Denmark) since 1941.
+The pension scheme works by profitsharing, which meant that in 2021 employees received an extra 10% company paid contribution on the basis of the results for - In our subsidiaries we have set up health insurance, and company life and accident insurance schemes